 “I would like to be remembered not as anyone unique or special, but as part of a great team…” Nelson Mandela.
 Richard Rohr says that transformation comes from moving away from intense individualism, which can be overemphasized in Western cultures, to “we.”

 3.Innovation+courage+persistence.
 Mother Teresa, Gandhi, Martin Luther King, Nelson Mandela, Churchill, Abraham Lincoln, George Washington, Sir Richard Branson and the Dalai Lama all exhibited courage and persistence in pursuing their inspiring visions.
 For many, these visions were divinely inspired or deeply grounded in their spirituality.
 Innovation can include fresh perspectives or speaking out for a group of people in a different way leading to governmental and social change.
 My parents and I have been pioneers in our fields, so I had that example in our family and know first hand the persistence involved, in my case, in integrating intercultural and coaching competencies for greater sustained success.
-I want to be more like the Dalai Lama in living out my legacies with a smile and laughter!
+I want to be more like the Dalai Lama in living out my legacies with giggles and laughter!

 Put it into Action Invitations: What legacies are you leaving?
 You can clarify by doing any or all of the following: